fsamadi1/ISQA-8600/DataExploration/Plot.md

 ggplot(data=newdata)+aes(x=duration, y=program_name)+geom_jitter()
 ```

--This plot shows a scatter plot of the duration of the different programs, such as Substance use, Mental health and Gambling.
+- This plot shows a scatter plot of the duration of the different programs, such as Substance use, Mental health and Gambling.

 ![Plot 2](Rplot02.png)